MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/develop/plugin-node.md

-# SpriteBuilder - Create Node Plug-in
+# Creating a SpriteBuilder Node Plugin

 Node plug-ins can be used to add custom types of objects that can be used in and exported from SpriteBuilder.
 The objects need to be a direct or indirect sub-class of CCNode.